Special Programs and Services for Seniors

 Please call JoAnn Socausky, R.N. at 216-401-1039 to schedule an appointment.

 Flu shots for seniors over 60 years and those medically in need are paid for by the Village and provided once a year in the fall.
-Information is available in the September Village Newsletter.
+Watch for information is available in the monthly Village Newsletter.

 SeniorGuidance.org provides comprehensive resources on various senior living options, including: assisted living facilities, senior living communities, nursing homes, independent living communities, continuing care retirement communities (CCRC) and all other long term senior care options, including memory care such as Alzheimer’s or Dementia.
 Their website discusses all services available for seniors living in Ohio, outlines helpful state programs for seniors and allows them to find assisted living facilities in every city, village, township and county in Ohio.